chennaitricolor/civicsense_students_be/docs/Architecture.md

 ## Technical View

-The actual Technical view of the application based is shown below
+The actual Technical view of the application based on the Logical View is shown below

 ![Technical View](TechnicalView.png)